 - Tan Content

 Linear Programming is a common tool that is used by refineries and blenders calculate a blend composition with predicted the physical properties.
 However, optimized production of such a blend can only be achieved by ongoing fine-tuning of the ratio between the blend components, and required real time analytical data of different components entering the blending head and the final blend alike.

 Crude oil blending is not the only process that will have commercial benefits from on-line process analysers.
 Application of on-line process analysers is not only essential in crude blending but also to guard the Crude Distillation unit from corrosion, and fouling of pipes mi controlling properties like salt content and TAN content of the crude oil entering the CDU, which of course in creases the cost of maintenance.

-A variety of different process analytical solutions and process analyzers exist that which form efficient tools to efficient tools to control critical quality parameters while minimizing the cost of the CDU feed-stock, and by that increasing the refining margin, with a minimum damage to the refinery installation resulting from corrosion etc.
+A variety of different process analytical solutions and process analyzers exist, that form an efficient tools to control critical quality parameters while minimizing the cost of the CDU feed-stock, and by that increasing the refining margin, with a minimum damage to the refinery equipment resulting from corrosion etc.